 Passive investors may find an index provider’s definition of the market out of step with their own.
-Find out how customized separately managed accounts can help them reach a compromise.
+Find out how custom direct indexing can help them reach a compromise.

 How are stocks selected for index inclusion?

 This case highlights the central appeal of customization.
 Investors might want a certain company in their market exposure and find it odd to have such a large company excluded from the index.
 They could decide to look for an alternatively defined index that does include their stock of choice—or, if an investor generally agrees with the methodology of their current index but would like to include or exclude some constituent companies, they could switch to a custom direct indexing portfolio.
 This enables them to own stocks in the index directly instead of owning a share in a fund that holds all the constituent stocks.
 This approach offers maximum control over the investor’s individual definition of the market.

 A custom direct indexing portfolio offers a rules-based investment experience in which the individual investor sets the rules themselves.
 Investors who still like S&P’s definition of large-cap US stocks but think TSLA should be included can create their own personal benchmark that adds the stock no matter what the committee decides to do.
 On the flip side, investors who think TSLA is an overvalued fever dream with no place in their portfolio can create a version of the Russell 1000 that excludes it.